Corpulio/HalvPaintshop-Exile/README.md

 ## Modifications
-I (NRZ7) only makes a few modifications to enable full compatibility with exile, changing some ethernally false conditions, commenting a few lines and making a system to save paint into Exile DB.
+I (NRZ7) only makes a few modifications to enable full compatibility with exile, changing some eternaly false conditions, commenting a few lines and making a system to save paint into Exile DB.

 ## Install Instructions